Early Years Provision at Hartington C of E Primary School

 Settling Your Child at School

 Settling a child into a new environment may take time, however our induction programme allows children to meet staff, children and to experience school life before their start in September which helps children to settle quickly.
-You will receive an information pack from the school which includes the following necessary forms; school admissions, data protection, ethnic origin, home to school agreement, use of images permission slip and an application for pupil premium funding.
+You will receive an information pack from the school which includes the following necessary forms; school admissions, data protection, home to school agreement, use of images permission slip and an application for pupil premium funding.
 Please fill these in and return to school.
 There will also be information on organising a pre -school visit for your child prior to their induction week in school.
 These visits will take place either at home or within your child’s pre-school setting or both and will be decided by both parents and the school.
 These visits are undertaken by the Early Years class teacher or the Early Years teaching assistant.
 These visits have a number of advantages and benefits:

-- Parents/guardians can ask question about school in a more relaxed and personal situation.
+• Parents/guardians can ask question about school in a more relaxed and personal situation.

-- Parents/carers can explain their child’s specific needs and interests more fully.
+• Parents/carers can explain their child’s specific needs and interests more fully.

-- Children have an opportunity to become familiar with the staff, and begin to build a relationship with them.
+• Children have an opportunity to become familiar with the staff, and begin to build a relationship with them.

-- School staff can gather some information about your child, for example, how best to comfort them if they become upset, and any medical information the school will need to know.
-This academic year (2022 – 2023) the home/pre-school visits will be taking place during the first half of the Summer Term.
+• School staff can gather some information about your child, for example, how best to comfort them if they become upset, and any medical information the school will need to know.
+This academic year (2023 – 2024) the home/pre-school visits will be taking place during the first half of the Summer Term.
 The induction sessions will take place in the latter half of the Summer Term, children are invited to come to school for four Induction sessions (three half days and one whole day, these are flexible and are dependent on each individual child’s needs).
 This provides an invaluable opportunity for children to familiarise themselves with the classroom as well as meet their classmates.

-How you can help
+How you can help?

-- Encourage them to look forward to school and feel excited about their new experience.
+• Encourage your child/children to look forward to school and feel excited about their new experience.
+Please be positive, as this will help them to feel positive too.

-- Say goodbye and explain clearly that you will be coming back to get them later.
+• Say goodbye and explain clearly that you will be coming back to get them later.
 Reassure them if they become upset, but still say goodbye and leave.

-- When you pick up your child, ask them about their day and what they have been doing.
+• When you pick up your child, ask them about their day and what they have been doing.

-- Praise and reward them for settling well.
+• Praise and reward them for settling well.

 Lunch and Snack time

-- Children have a piece of fruit at playtime as a snack.
+• Children have a piece of fruit at playtime as a snack.
 The fruit choice varies constantly.

 The Curriculum that children follow is the Early Years Foundation Stage (EYFS) Curriculum.
 This curriculum offers children the opportunity to learn through a wide range of practical experiences, in indoor and outdoor learning environments.
-The child is at the centre of the Early Years Foundation Stage.
-Every child deserves the best possible support and start in life to fulfil their potential.
+Being an Ambassador school for the National Park Ranger service provides an additional range of opportunities for our children in one the worlds most beautiful National Parks.

 The Early Years Foundation Stage (EYFS)

-The EYFS meets the overarching aim of improving outcomes and reflects that it is every child’s right to grow up safe; healthy; enjoying and achieving; making a positive contribution; and with economic wellbeing.
+The EYFS meets the overarching aim of improving outcomes and reflects that it is every child’s right to grow up safe; healthy; enjoying and achieving; making a positive contribution; and with economic well-being.
 Within the EYFS profile, Learning and Development is separated into the following three prime areas, four specific areas of learning and three learning characteristics:

 Development Specific Areas: Literacy; Mathematics; Understanding of the World; Expressive arts and design; The Learning Characteristics; Playing and exploring; Active learning; Creating and thinking critically.